Unlimity/Stinson/README.md

 # How to use

 In general, Stinson is classic MVP pattern framework with application of Elm architecture on the presentation layer.
-In this how-to we will use the `rx-android` implementation to showcase the capabilities of this library.
+In this how-to we will use the `rx` and `android` implementations to showcase the capabilities of this library.

 ### Elm architecture

-Elm architecture in a nutshell is a system which is based on messages, states and commands.
+Elm architecture in a nutshell is a system that is based on messages, states and commands and guarantees state preserving and unidirectional data flow.
 The base components of Elm architecture are:

- - Main component (`Stinson`), which is responsible for managing message que, passing updates through presenter and executing commands
+ - Main component (`Stinson`), which is responsible for managing message queue, passing updates through presenter and executing commands
- - Messages, base components which represent certain interactions or evernts
+ - Messages, base components which represent certain interactions or events
  - Commands, base components which represent an action that need to be taken

  The current pipeline of Stinson library is presented below: